 Academic Integrity: Any student involved in cheating will receive a zero on the assignment(s) and will be informed of why he/she received a zero.
 In the event of a second offense, guilty students will be dropped from the course with an F and an academic dishonesty report will be filed against the student, which goes on the student's permanent school record.
+Cheating includes but it not limited to using resources not approved by the instructor on an exam, looking at notes or another student's work during an exam/quiz, not following the strict virtual requirements for online testing/quizzing as laid out by the instructor prior to the assignment, using math solving apps (i.e. PhotoMath) to complete any assignment (notes, homework, labs, quizzes, exams, bonus assignments, etc.), and anything that violated the student code of conduct in the classroom.

 Calculators: There will be times throughout the year when students will need a graphing calculator to complete an assignment.
 This course is taught under the assumption that each student owns a graphing calculator.
 I recommend a TI 84 series calculator.
-TI NSpires and Casios are NOT recommended unless you are an expert at using them, as the instructor will be of little help.
+TI NSpires and Casio calculators are NOT recommended unless you are an expert at using them, as the instructor will be of little help.